Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

 Since there are two singular terms appearing on the right-hand side of Eqs.\ (\ref{eq2Dcase: sigma sigma OPE a}) and (\ref{eq2Dcase: sigma sigma OPE b}), the product of two chiral twist fields must be defined with care.
 In particular, correlation functions involving multiple chiral twist fields are not well-defined unless the fusion channel $\mathbbm{1}$ or $\psi$ is specified~\cite{Fendley07}.
 We choose an equal-time operator algebra that reflects this ambiguity in the definition of chiral correlation functions involving the twist field.
 Thus, we define the equal-time algebra

 in two-dimensional Minkowski space for any pair of wires $y$ and $y'$ and for any $z\neq z'$.
 We have used the shorthand notation $\sigma\times\sigma=\mathbbm{1}$ and $\sigma\times\sigma=\psi$ to distinguish the two possible fusion outcomes.
+The appearance of the phases $\pm\pi/8$ and $\mp3\pi/8$ (and the correlation between their signs) is fixed by the OPE \eqref{eq2Dcase: sigma sigma OPE a} and \eqref{eq2Dcase: sigma sigma OPE b} and the fusion channel $\mathbbm{1}$ or $\mathbbm{\psi}$, and the sign $\mathrm{sgn}(z-z^{\prime})$ is used to keep track of the handedness of the exchange.
+The choice of the overall sign convention for the angles $\pm\pi/8$ and $\mp3\pi/8$ is equivalent to a choice of analytic continuation into the complex plane in order to regularize the equal-time exchange of the two operators.
 It is important to stress here that this equal-time algebra is not well-defined unless one specifies a fusion channel.
 This ambiguity is essential.
 Its origin is physical, and it reflects the non-Abelian nature of the twist field.
 We will see in the next section that this ambiguity has important consequences for the topological degeneracy.